bargees/barge-packer/README.md

-# DockerRoot Packer for Vagrant Box
+# DockerRoot Packer for VirtualBox and QEMU

+This builds the following images with [DockerRoot](https://github.com/ailispaw/docker-root)

+- docker-root.iso (13MB) : LiveCD image with VirtualBox Guest Addtions
-Build a Vagrant box with [DockerRoot](https://github.com/ailispaw/docker-root)
+- docker-root.box (12MB) : Vagrant box with docker-root.iso and 40GB HDD
+- docker-root.qcow2 (14MB) : qcow2 image with docker-root.img and 40GB HDD

+The raw docker-root images are at https://github.com/ailispaw/docker-root.

 ## Features

+- Disable TLS of Docker for simplicity
+- In .box and .qcow2
+  - Expose the official IANA registered Docker port 2375
+  - 40 GB persistent disk image
+- With Vagrant
+  - Forward the official IANA registered Docker port 2375
   - Support NFS synced folder
   - Support VirtualBox Shared Folder
   - Support Docker provisioner

-- Disable TLS of Docker for simplicity
-- Expose and forward the official IANA registered Docker port 2375
-- 40 GB persistent disk
-- 12 MB
+Note) Pay attention to **exposing the port 2375 without TLS**, as you see the above features.

 ## Requirements to build